Eyelid Surgery

 AACS, MBBS, MSC, MRCS, FACCS

-Dr Ansari has worked in both the northern and southern hemispheres.
-He began his initial surgical training in the United Kingdom under the National Health Service and went on to obtain membership in the Royal College of Surgeons (Edinburgh) in 2006.
+Dr Ansari began his initial surgical training in the United Kingdom under the National Health Service and went on to obtain membership in the Royal College of Surgeons (Edinburgh) in 2006.
 He then carried out extensive training in cosmetic surgery in Australia where he was granted a fellowship from the Australasian College of Cosmetic Surgery.

 pricing